cyclingwithelephants/devs-on-a-boat/docs/internet/satellite-internet.md

 comparable connection to what I get at home.
-By the time I expect to be in the water, this level of connection will be improved to cover the vast majority of the inhabited world and improve connections such that I would have identical latency and download/upload speeds multiple times that of my current connection [@starlink-FAQ].
+By the time I expect to be in the water, this level of connection will be improved to cover the vast majority of the inhabited world and improve connections such that I would have [identical](https://www.starlink.com/faq) latency and download/upload speeds multiple times that of my current connection.

 Additionally, Coastal areas are expected to have particularly good performance due to anticipated server load being significantly lower at sea than on land.
-Solving the problem of home-schooling 5 children *whilst on an ocean voyage* has been described by Elon Musk as
+Solving the problem of home-schooling 5 children *whilst on an ocean voyage* has been [described by Elon Musk as
-\"relatively easy\", with spaceX having filed to use this technology themselves for their autonomous spaceport droneships [@starlink-ocean-feasibility].
+\"relatively easy\"](https://www.inverse.com/innovation/starlink-will-it-work-on-boats), with spaceX having filed to use this technology themselves for their autonomous spaceport droneships.

 To be clear, this would likely not be a possible solution immediately upon moving aboard; Instead I hope to highlight that we can already